cdklabs/cdk-cicd-wrapper/docs/content/getting_started/index.md

 ## Setup Local Environment

-It is recommended to set up your local environment using the provided CLI tool to reduce the configuration complexity of the CI/CD pipeline.
-Follow these steps:
+We suggest using the provided CLI tool to set up your local environment, as it simplifies the configuration process for the CI/CD pipeline.
+Simply follow these steps:

 1. Run the `npx {{ npm_cli }}@latest configure` command and follow the instructions.